xznhj8129/mspapi2/README.md

 * Uses canonical INAV MSP definition JSON from [msp-documentation](https://github.com/xznhj8129/msp_documentation) for API generation
 * Direct use of source code enums and defines wherever possible
 * Focus on parsing and converting actual flight controller code into API functions, not re-re-re-reimplementing stuff
-* Use parsed and interpreted direct source information to generate documentation (see msp-documentation)
+* Uses parsed and interpreted direct source information to generate documentation (see msp-documentation)
-* Will implement robust asynchronous non-blocking message brokering for single-serial connection handler shared between multiple clients (multiprocessing or zeromq)
+* Includes a robust asynchronous broker (TCP server + shared rate limiting + caching) so many clients can share one FC connection safely

 Will change quickly while i figure out cleanest way to seperate everything